pierrickrogermele/dev-doc/r.md

 ```
 ### For

-Loop on a list of vector:
+Loop on a list or vector:
 ```r
 for (x in list.or.vector) {
 }